Vinehall Street: Geography

 Vinehall Street, 22 mi miles east from the county town of Lewes, and on the A21 Vinehall Road, extends 1.2 mi miles from the junction with the B2089 road to Cripps Corner and East Grinstead, north-west to John's Cross.
 The north-west part is in Mountfield, the south-east in Whatlington.
 Height above sea level averages 250 ft.
 The B2089 was formerly a turnpike road that ran north-east from Vinehall Street, through Cripps Corner to Staplecross.

 Community

-At the north-west of Vinehall Street, on the A21, is Vinehall School, formerly Rushton Park, an independent co-educational day and boarding school for 2- to 13-year-olds, which is part of the Repton Family of Schools.
+At the north-west of Vinehall Street, on the A21, is Marlborough House Vinehall School, formerly Rushton Park, an independent co-educational day and boarding school for 2- to 13-year-olds, which is part of the Repton Family of Schools.

 Businesses, chiefly at the south-east, includes a farm, and companies for livery and stabling, painting and decorating, and interior design.
 The 60-unit Vinehall Business Centre, includes units for bridal and wedding services, building services, joinery services, electrical services, an auto repair workshop, a farm supplier, a hairdresser, a garden machinery supplier, and an event and party decorator.